 The thing is - you don't need 12 megapixels to take great photos!
 More megapixels only mean bigger prints and as most people don't print these days I don't see the point.

 On our one to one photography training page is a picture of me holding a DSLR taken on a 5 megapixel phone - which we enlarged to A3 for a PR event.

 The key to getting great pictures isn't megapixels - it's knowing how to use the the features on camera weather it's a compact, phone or DSLR.
-To get to grips with your camera you need Digital Photography Exposed - you can even get a free sample!
+To get to grips with your camera you need The Ultimate Beginners Course - you can even get a free sample!